Scientific Spotlight Sessions

 The following information is preliminary and subject to change.

-These sessions are intended to provide an in-depth review on specific scientific topics.
-This year, speakers will discuss current challenges and controversies in two exciting topics, addressing the current state of knowledge, translational and clinical applications, and future directions.
+The Scientific Spotlight Sessions are intended to provide an in-depth review on specific scientific topics.
+This year, speakers will discuss fundamental and translational insights into various hematologic disease mechanisms and their implications on disease onset and progression.

 Each 90-minute session will be presented once in a small-venue format on either Sunday or Monday and will include ample time for audience questions and participation.
 These sessions are restricted to medical and research professionals only; no businesspersons or media will be admitted.

 Biochemical and Genetic Insights Into MLL/11q23 Translocation Leukemia

 Prior to molecular cloning of the gene disrupted at chromosome 11q23, it was clear that this chromosome translocation conferred unique biological characteristics on the corresponding leukemia, including the young age of patients at presentation and overall poor prognosis.
 Since molecular cloning of the genes affected at the 11q23 locus, the lessons learned from studying the MLL1

 gene and its oncogenic variants have served as a paradigm for understanding epigenetic deregulation of gene expression in normal physiology and cancer.
 These studies dovetailed with a wealth of existing genetic data from studying homologous pathways in model organisms.
 Detailed biochemical, genetic, and molecular characterization of MLL1/KMT2A

 expression pathways have yielded far more important insights into chromatin-based gene regulation and targeting such gene pathways in cancer than originally anticipated.
 Despite important insights gained, molecularly-targeted therapeutics for patients with MLL1